 The HomeBrew Robotics Club was resurrected from the ashes of the original HomeBrew Computer Club by a group enthusiasts who were interested in the emerging field of robotics.

 HBRC members have a range of expertise in robotics that includes beginners, experienced amateurs and professionals.
-There are no age restrictions or membership dues, so if you have an interest in the field of robotics, please join us.
+There are no age restrictions, so if you have an interest in the field of robotics, please join us.

 We currently meet from 7:00 pm to 10:00 pm on the last Wednesday of every month (except December).

 The venue for the meeting is being hosted by Google (courtesy of Ryan Hickman) on their campus.
 There are currently two different locations that meetings are held at.

 The meetings will begin at 7 PM and end at 10 PM.

 ALL ATTENDEES WILL NEED TO REGISTER IN THE LOBBY - THIS IS THE NORMAL GUEST PROCEDURE WHEN VISITING THE GOOGLE CAMPUS.

 If you are interested in robotics and would like to keep abreast of club and member news, you will want to join our mail list.
 If you have a Google Groups account, you can simply add our list to your personal groups.
 If not, it is easy to set up a free Google Groups account by visiting Google.com.
 Our mail list can be found at: http://groups.google.com/group/hbrobotics